entangledloops/heuristic-search/README.md

-**[Download](https://github.com/entangledloops/heuristicSearch/blob/master/SemiprimeFactor/SemiprimeFactor.jar?raw=true) the latest [Semiprime Factorization](https://github.com/entangledloops/heuristicSearch/wiki/Semiprime-Factorization) Client (currently v0.3a).**
+**Currently, I am actively developing the [Semiprime Factorization](https://github.com/entangledloops/heuristicSearch/tree/master/SemiprimeFactor) subproject in this repo.
+Take a look!**

 ## What is Heuristic Search? ##